buildbuddy-io/buildbuddy/docs/on-prem.md

 If you run or have access to a Kubernetes cluster and are comfortable with [Helm](https://helm.sh/), we maintain official BuildBuddy Helm charts that are easy to configure and deploy.

-They have options deploy everything necessary to use all of BuildBuddy's bells and whistles - including MySQL, nginx, and more.
+They have options to deploy everything necessary to use all of BuildBuddy's bells and whistles - including MySQL, nginx, and more.

 The official BuildBuddy charts live in our [buildbuddy-helm repo](https://github.com/buildbuddy-io/buildbuddy-helm) and can be added to helm with the following command: